ArtGateOne/dot2bcf2000/README.md

 # dot2bcf2000

 New version !!!
-1.2
+1.4

 This is code to control dot2 software use bcf2000 midi controller.

-This version is compiled for NODEJS version 16.14.0
+This version is compiled for NODEJS version 14.17.0

-U need download and install nodejs https://nodejs.org/dist/v16.14.2/node-v16.14.2-x64.msi
+Download and instal NODEJS version 14.17 from https://nodejs.org/dist/v14.17.0/node-v14.17.0-x64.msi